CadQuery/cadquery/doc/installation.rst

         sudo apt-get install -y freecad freecad-doc
         pip install cadquery

+This `Unix Installation Video <http://youtu.be/InZu8jgaYCA>`_ will walk you through the installation

 Installation: Other Platforms
 ------------------------------------------

    1. Install FreeCAD using the appropriate installer for your platform, on `www.freecadweb.org <http://www.freecadweb.org/wiki/?title=Download>`_
    2. pip install cadquery

+This `Windows Installation video <https://www.youtube.com/watch?v=dWw4Y_ah-8k>`_ will walk you through the installation on Windows

 Test Your Installation
 ------------------------